Did you know that quarantine was invented 600 years ago in Venice?

-Did you know that quarantine was invented 600 years ago in Venice?Comments

-The word 'quarantine' has probably never before been more in our consciousness with countries around the world imposing self-isolation rules for arrivals that seem to change by the week.
+The word 'quarantine' has probably never been more in our consciousness than right now.
+With countries around the world imposing self-isolation rules for arrivals, terms like 'lockdown', 'quarantine', and 'pandemic' becoming a major part of our daily vocabulary.

 But the word 'quarantine' dates back six hundred years to Italy when Venetians were grappling with another devastating disease - the bubonic plague.